mikekasprzak/archive-blog-2018/_posts/2018-03-02-notes-jekyll.md

 layout: post
 ---

 [Jekyll](https://jekyllrb.com/) is a tool static website generation, similar to a blog or CMS.
-It's notable because it's **built in to GitHub**.
+It's notable because it is **built in to GitHub**.

 ## Setup
 To run a local instance, do the following setup: